Our Story & Values

 We source the world’s best coffee beans.
 Not only are they best in flavour but also best in terms of the environment and Social Justice.

-All our coffee is Fairtrade
+All our coffee is organic, Shade-grown and handpicked.

 Shade-grown